Written by Greg Ellifritz

 - Survival Pulse

-In 2015, I only published one magazine articles for print outlets.
-It was a piece on “Guns of the Professionals” in Recoil’s Concealment Magazine.
-I was one of the professionals interviewed.
+In 2016, I did not publish a single article in print gun magazines.
 Overall, I think print gun writing is a dying vocation.
 I won’t be focusing my efforts there in the future.
 The return on investment just isn’t as high as with my writing on this site.

 I had numerous articles reprinted on various websites including Buckeye Firearms’ site and The Daily Caller.
 My work is syndicated on several sites including Beforeitsnews.com.
 I think wide syndication of my material gets the word out better than focusing on print writing, so I will be doing more of this in the future.

 I had planned on getting my third world travel safety book out as well.
 That obviously didn’t happen.
-As I wrote, I kept adding and adding to the content.
-I added 40,000 words to the manuscript in 2015, but it isn’t quite where I want it yet.
-I would call it 98% done.
-I should definitely have it out in 2016.
+I added 12,000 words to the manuscript in 2016, but it still isn’t quite ready for release.
+I’m re-prioritizing my writing time to complete the book this year.

-I have three other books that are in their infancy, but they should be finished in the next couple years.
+I now have five other books that are in their infancy, but they should be finished in the next couple years as well.

 Although it isn’t directly related to training, I think travel is extremely important.
 I’ve learned far more about dealing with people (aggressive or otherwise) in my world travels than I ever have at a formal training class.
 Travel also teaches adaptability, which is a critically useful survival skill.

 My general goal is to spend about six weeks a year outside the USA.
-I came very close this year.
-I spent five weeks out of the country and one additional week camping in some of the harshest desert climate on the planet in the Black Rock Desert of Nevada.
-In my travels, I made it to five foreign countries: The Dominican Republic, Mexico, Peru, Brazil, and Uruguay.
-Of that list, only Uruguay was a new country for me.
-Overall, I racked up 33,390 miles of recreational air travel.
+With a disabling abdominal surgery performed during the month when I usually travel the most, I was only able to get out of the USA for a total of about three weeks.
+In my travels, I made it to three foreign countries: Mexico (twice), Cuba, and El Salvador.
+Of that list, both Cuba and El Salvador were new countries for me.
+Overall, I racked up 37,000 miles of recreational air travel.

-I started out the year with a short visit to the Dominican Republic.
+I started out the year with a short visit to Cuba.

 If you don’t currently travel, I would highly recommend taking a trip someplace fun.
 There’s a huge world out there to see!
 What good is developing your ninja-like tactical skills if you don’t ever go anywhere to put them to use?